ekqt/ekqtblog/src/data/understanding-rest-client-for-vs-code.md

 ### GET, POST, PUT & DELETE Using Variables

-REST Client supports **file variables** defined by the user to use througout the _.rest_ file.
+REST Client supports **file variables** defined by the user to use throughout the _.rest_ file.
 The definition syntax must be set as `@variableName = variableValue` which occupies a complete line.
-Keep in mind a variable **MUST NOT** contain any spaces.
-As for the variable value, it can contain any characters or whitespaces (leading and trailing whitespaces will be trimmed).
+Keep in mind, a variable **MUST NOT** contain any spaces.
+As for the variable value, it can contain any characters or white spaces (leading and trailing white spaces will be trimmed).

-File variables can be defined in a separate request block only filled with variable definitions, as well as define request variables before any request url, which needs an extra blank line between variable definitions and request url (I'd recommend the former more than the latter).
+File variables can be defined in a separate request block only filled with variable definitions, as well as define request variables before any request URL, which needs an extra blank line between variable definitions and request URL (I'd recommend the former more than the latter).

-Here an easy example of setting up a variable for the baseUrl used on a `DELETE` HTTP request:
+Here an easy example of setting up a variable for the baseURL used on a `DELETE` HTTP request:

 ```javascript
 @baseUrl = https://jsonplaceholder.typicode.com